Could This Legendary South American Rainforest Herb Help ‘Fix’ Your Damaged DNA for a Long, Healthy Life?

 NAD exists in two different forms: NAD+ and NADH.
 NAD+ is known as the “Molecule of Youth.”

-When your cells break down carbs and fats for energy, the energy is stored by creating ATP and NADH.
-When NADH converts into NAD+, the preferred form, it supplies your body with ATP or energy.
+When your cells break down carbs and fats for energy, your body stores the energy in the form of ATP and NADH.
+When NADH converts into NAD+, the preferred form, it supplies your body with even more ATP.

 Factors That Can Make Your NAD+ Levels Plummet